Azure/azure-sdk-for-js/sdk/maps/maps-route-rest/README.md

 ## Next steps

-Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/maps/maps-route/samples) directory for detailed examples on how to use this library.
+Please take a look at the [samples][samples] directory for detailed examples on how to use this library.

 ## Contributing